darrylschaefer/dalle-starter/README.md

-# Dall-E 2 Starter
+# Dall-E Starter

 <h3>Who is this for?</h3>

-This starter application is for developers, artists or anyone routinely interacting with the Dall-E 2 API from OpenAI.
+This starter application is for developers, artists or anyone routinely interacting with the Dall-E 2 / Dall-E 3 API from OpenAI.
 It provides a quick and easy way to interact with the API through a web browser without needing to write code.

 You can add your OpenAI API Key and request image generations, variations, or edits.
 You can manually adjust the generation quantity and resolution, and automatically save the resulting images locally.